 That is not to say that meditation has made my life easy, it’s just that when I meditate I make better decisions.
 I am more focused and grounded and I attract the people and circumstances that fit with the way I am now feeling.
 Life seems to flow better.

 When my beloved mother Pamela was dying we meditated together as much as we could.
 This was a beautiful way of coming together in a place not dependent on the material world.
-In this place we realized we are connected in ways that are not limited to these bodies we wear, and we found peace, even through the darkest of our days.
+In this place, we realised we are connected in ways that are not limited to these bodies we wear, and we found peace, even through the darkest of our days.

 Just try it once and see what you think.